 When is Elden Ring's release date?

-FromSoftware didn't mention a release date with the announcement trailer.
+FromSoftware didn't mention a release date with the announcement trailer for Elden Ring.
 Given that FromSoft is collaborating with George R.R.
 Martin, we just hope that whatever curse is preventing him from finishing The Winds of Winter won't transfer its bad energy to Elden Ring.
 We'd like to play it before the end of time.